 1. PhD Funding at US Universities

-The PhD funding opportunities at US universities bring together university fellowships, teaching and research assistantships, and external awards to help international students complete their doctorate without major financial burden.
-Fully funded PhD options that cover tuition and provide a monthly stipend, often alongside health insurance and fee waivers.
-Many of these awards appear in the dedicated list of fully funded PhD scholarships, while the United States Scholarship Winners category showcases real student journeys,highlighting how strong academics, research potential, and well-prepared applications can lead to generous PhD funding packages at top US institutions.
+PhD funding opportunities at U.S. universities bring together university fellowships, teaching and research assistantships, and external awards to help international students complete their doctorate without a major financial burden.
+Fully funded PhD options often cover tuition and provide a monthly stipend, sometimes alongside health insurance and fee waivers.
+Many of these awards appear in the dedicated list of fully funded PhD scholarships, while the United States Scholarship Winners category showcases real student journeys, highlighting how strong academics, research potential, and well-prepared applications can lead to generous PhD funding packages at U.S. institutions.

 2. Knight-Hennessy Scholarships at Stanford University

-Here are some of the students who were able to study a PhD in the United States for free!
+Here are some of the students who were able to study a PhD in the United States with full funding!

-• Muhammad Ali Falak from Pakistan earned the Fulbright Foreign Student Program at Texas A&M University, a fully funded U.S. government scholarship covering roundtrip airfare, full tuition, monthly living stipend, and health insurance worth around $300,000 to complete his Ph.D. in Civil Engineering.
+- Muhammad Ali Falak from Pakistan earned the Fulbright Foreign Student Program at Texas A&M University, a fully funded U.S. government scholarship covering round-trip airfare, full tuition, a monthly living stipend, and health insurance worth around $300,000 to complete his Ph.D. in Civil Engineering.

-• Hyun Lee from South Korea earned a fully funded scholarship at North Carolina State University, covering tuition, insurance, and a living stipend to study a Ph.D. in Computer Science.
+- Hyun Lee from South Korea received a fully funded offer at North Carolina State University, covering tuition, insurance, and a living stipend for a Ph.D. in Computer Science.

 Here is what PhD Scholarship Recipients in the United States Say: